 Chemo Caps for Kids

 What’s it all about: This program was started by a colleague’s personal connection with a young child afflicted with cancer.
-Crocheting and knitting hats creates special moments for children knowing someone has given handmade gifts with love and care.
+Crocheting and knitting hats create special moments for children knowing someone has given handmade gifts with love and care.

 In 2009, the Dan-Farber Pediatric care unit had grown into widespread efforts benefiting many more children at hospitals across the country, including Smilow at Yale.
-Over 3,000 Chemo Caps have been made with this program.
+More than 3,000 Chemo Caps have been made with this program.
 These caps translate into a thousand special moments.
 There is relief a child feels when wearing the cap and his or her cancer is no longer on display for the world to see which makes this program so special.

-What our Volunteers do: Our volunteers purchase specific yarn for the hats so there will be no irritation and the cap will feel comfortable and soft.
+What our volunteers do: Our volunteers purchase specific yarn for the hats so there will be no irritation and the cap will feel comfortable and soft.
 The volunteers use their imagination and colors to make these beautiful hats.

-Who Benefits: Everyone does!
+Who benefits: Everyone does!
 From the volunteers who make the chemo caps with love to the smiles put on the children’s faces and the families who know the love that was put into making the caps.

 How you can help: Clients can make caps themselves or put together a knitting club with others who enjoy to crochet or knit.